 The lake freezes over in winter, and a section is cleared for ice skating.
 Skates can be rented for a small fee at the sports complex.
 The resort has its own snow-making equipment, and in winter builds two snow tubing hills, a small one, and the Extreme Snow Tube Run, which is located across the street at the baseball field.
 Also try snowmobiling (for an extra fee) and a horse-drawn hayride.
 During December and January the hayride takes you along a "Festival of Lights" along the nature trail.
 Winter activities include a Yule log and walnut hunt, holiday craft show, caroling, and a visit from Santa and Rudolph.
 Also in the works is a snow-shoeing trail.
 If you are looking to ski, Big Bear and Elk Mountain are nearby.

 In addition to the core resort activities, each day there are scheduled events for the whole family, both indoors and out.
-We thoroughly enjoyed the Dr. Seuss party and candy hunt, and other events included family Olympics, bingo, a Guitar Hero 3 contest, movies, makeovers, cocktail hours, and dance classes.
+Events may include family Olympics, bingo, movies, makeovers, cocktail hours and dance classes.
 There is an indoor toddler room, supervision required.
 While there are some activities geared toward the youngest travelers (0-2), older children will have many more options, and will probably get the most out of a Woodloch visit.